-- Visit requests that require user presence to conduct experiments at the CNM can be sent either through (a) a user’s proposal dashboard if you are not an Argonne employee or (b) the Visit Management System for users who are Argonne employees.
+- Onsite Access: Visit registration must be booked before arriving at the CNM to conduct experiments.
+Time can be reserved on the CNM Visit Management System (VMS) (external VMS link and internal VMS link).
 An existing or pending user work approval (UWA) on an allocated proposal is required.
 For the safety of everyone at the CNM, there will be repercussions if we determine you are in a CNM facility without a visit request.
 For the first occurrence there will be a loss of one month of access, for the second occurrence there will be a loss of two months and a third occurrence will result in loss for the duration of the user work approval (UWA).

-- Off-hours access for authorized users who are Argonne employees and who do not hold a student status (graduate, undergraduate or high school).
+- Off-hours access for authorized users who do not hold a student status (graduate, undergraduate or high school).

 Argonne National Laboratory seeks solutions to pressing national problems in science and technology.
 The nation’s first national laboratory, Argonne conducts leading-edge basic and applied scientific research in virtually every scientific discipline.
 Argonne researchers work closely with researchers from hundreds of companies, universities, and federal, state and municipal agencies to help them solve their specific problems, advance America’s scientific leadership and prepare the nation for a better future.
 With employees from more than 60 nations, Argonne is managed by UChicago Argonne, LLC for the U.S. Department of Energy’s Office of Science.